 The Trust has granted an indemnity to one or more of its Trustees against liability in respect of proceedings brought by third parties, subject to the conditions set out in the Companies Act 2006.
-Such qualifying third party indemnity provision has a limit of £1,000,000.
+Such qualifying third party indemnity provision has a limit of £10,000,000.
+The cost of this insurance is included in the total insurance cost and is not identifiable.